SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 + Why is it difficult for some people to relax?

 + What are the benefits of doing exercise?
-  The benefits of exercising are numerous, making it an essential component of a healthy and balanced lifestyle.
+  The benefits of exercising are numerous, making it an essential component of a healthy and balanced lifestyle. 锻炼的好处非常多，这使得其成为健康均衡的生活方式的重要组成部分。
   Exercise can help to improve cardiovascular health, increase flexibility and strength, boost mood, and reduce the risk of chronic health conditions.
   Additionally, physical activity has been shown to help individuals manage stress and anxiety, improve sleep, and increase energy levels.
   Engaging in regular exercise can also lead to improved self-esteem, increased confidence, and a greater sense of well-being.
 + Do people in your country exercise after work?
   Well, I think it depends on where people live.
 For those living in cities, there are enough sports facilities around their houses so they often exercise after work.
 But for those who live in the rural areas, sports amenities are not adequate so they may not do exercise as frequently as people in cities.
 + What is the place where people spend most of their time at home?
   In most homes, I guess the place where people spend most of their time is the living room.
+The living room is used for entertaning guests, relaxing such as watching TV, spending time with family menbers and friends.
+And in the living room there is usually a big and confortable sofa which nearly nobody would show resistance to.
++ Do you think there should be classes for training young people and children how to relax?
+  Yeah.
+I think it's necessary to teach young people and children to learn how to relax.